bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosSecurityIssues.rst

 -  You can restrict what IP addresses Bareos will bind to by using the appropriate DirAddress, FDAddress, or SDAddress records in the respective daemon configuration files.

+-  The new systemd service uses the systemd default service type 'Simple', which will log startup errors to systemd-journal.
+This is particularly useful to debug starting errors.
+However this could also leak some sensitive information to the journal.
+Though the access to the systemd journal is sensitive and as such per default restricted, you might want to verify that your installation is strict enough.

 .. _section-SecureEraseCommand: